JaredVahle/regression_project/README.md

 - 3) The more bedrooms a house has, the higher the price.
 - 4) The more bathrooms a house has, the higher the price.
 - 5) The location will have an affect on the price.
+- 6) The size of the lot will affect the price.

 ## Data Science Pipeline
 #### Planning